PDAF/PDAF/README.md

 The PDAF library will be automatically built when compiling a tutorial case or one of the models.
 However, one can also separately build the library.
-In order to build the PDAF library you need a Fortran 90 compiler, and 'make'
+In order to build the PDAF library one needs a Fortran 2003 compiler, 'make'.
+PDAF is generally intended for parallel computing using MPI and needs an MPI-library for compilation.
+In addition, the libraries BLAS and LAPACK are required.

-1. Choose a suitable include file for the make process and/or edit one.
+1. Choose a suitable include file for the make process and/or edit or create one.
 See the directory make.arch/ for several provided include files.
-There are include files for compilation with and without MPI.

-Note: PDAF is generally intended for parallel computing using MPI.
-However, it can be compiled for serial computing.
-To compile PDAF for this case, a simplified MPI header file is included und should be in the include path.
-In addition, a dummy implementation of MPI, which behaves like MPI in the single-process case, is provided in the directory nullmpi/.
-For the serial case, this file should also be compiled and linked when PDAF is linked to a program.
+For standard Linux systems using gfortran and OpenMPI using linux_gfortran.h will most likely work.

 2. Set the environment variable $PDAF_ARCH to the name of the include file (without ending .h).
 Alternatively you can specify PDAF_ARCH on the command line when running 'make' in step 3.

-3. In the main directory execute 'make' at the prompt.
-This will compile the sources and generate a library file that includes the ensemble filter methods in the directory lib/.
+3. In the main directory execute 'make' at the prompt, e.g.
-To generate the PDAF library including the 3D-Var methods and the solvers from the external libraries in /external/ execute 'make pdaf-var' at the prompt.
+'make PDAF_ARCH=linux_gfortran'.
+This will compile the sources and generate two library files that include the ensemble filter methods and the 3D-Var methods including solvers in the directory lib/.

-## Test suite

-The directory tests/ contains aset of implementations for consistency tests.
-This is more for 'internal use'.
-We use these implementations to validate PDAF.
-The model is trivial: At each time step simply the time step size is added to the state vector.
-In this example all available filters are implemented.

 ## Verifying your installation